 - Resides in Mississippi solely to live with the servicemember spouse.

 - The state of domicile claimed by the servicemember and spouse must be the same."

 Claim an exemption from Mississippi income tax withholding on a Form 89-350, line 8, to be filed with the employer.
 Form DD-2058 needs to accompany the exemption form along with a copy of the Military Spouse ID Card.

-To claim a refund of taxes withheld from your Mississippi income, follow these steps in the program:
+To claim a refund of taxes withheld from your Mississippi income:

 - State Section

 - Mississippi Nonresident Return